channancy/CS372-Program2/README.txt

 Description: A simple 2-connection client-server file transfer system

 Instructions:
-1. Place ftserver.cpp in one folder.
+1. Place ftserver.cpp and text files in one folder.
 2. Place ftclient.py in another folder.

 3. Compile ftserver.cpp with: